… or me dumb, me still winz :>

 Story mode off

-At the beginning, I had to dump a binary copy of the working/EMC supported disk to an image file.
+In the beginning, I had to dump a binary copy of the working/EMC-supported disk to an image file.

 I’ve used a typical USB->SATA adapter and obviously Linux dd command to achieve this (bs=8M to speed it up a little)